 In Lavigne v.
 OPSEU, the Supreme Court of Canada held that mandatory check off of union dues does not violate the Charter’s freedom of association guarantee.

 Mervyn Lavigne was a teacher at a community college who was required to pay dues to OPSEU under a mandatory check-off clause, pursuant to s.
 53 of the Colleges Collective Bargaining Act.

-However, the Ontario Court of Appeal reversed the decision, holding that the use of dues by a trade union was a private activity by a private organization and beyond the reach of the Charter.
+However, the Ontario Court of Appeal reversed the decision.
+It held that the way a trade union uses its dues was a private activity by a private organization.
+The Rand Formula was therefore beyond the reach of the Charter.
 Moreover, there had been no infringement of Lavigne’s freedom of association since he could associate with whomever he chose and could oppose the union.

 Four judges held that there had been no violation of s.
 2(d), and that, in any event, any violation would be saved under s.
 1 of the Charter.

 In the result, although three judges found a breach of the Charter, the Court unanimously held that the Rand Formula is constitutional and dismissed the appeal.

 Steven Barrett represented the Canadian Labour Congress and the Ontario Federation of Labour.